ToastyMallows/HourShifter/README.md

 # HourShifter

-Simple command-line utility to shift the DateTaken EXIF metadata (ID 36867) of images by a number of hours.
+Simple command-line utility to shift the DateTaken EXIF metadata (ID 36867) of Jpeg images by a number of hours.

 ## Dependencies